tommed/ducto-orchestrator/docs/getting-started.md

 In this situation, we have `stdin -> program -> stdout` as our pipeline.
 Simple eh?!

+Check out [ducto-dsl](https://github.com/tommed/ducto-dsl) to see all the supported transformations - or, build your own!

 ---
 ## The 4-Stage Orchestrator (Feature Flags)